Back to Reference

 Top features

-• Two-way calendar sync: You can sync Workast with tools such as Outlook, MS Exchange, iCloud, Office 365, etc.
+• Two-way calendar sync: Sync with Outlook, Office 365, and more.

 Best for

-Workast is suitable for creative work, customer support, HR departments, and event planning and meetings.
+Workast is suitable for creative work, customer support, HR departments, and event planning.

 15. LucidSpark